egoist/egoist/README.md

 I'm looking for a remote job, I mostly took contract jobs in the recent years but I will consider all types of jobs.
 Hourly rate >= $50 USD.

-I'm also working on a RoamResearch alternative in my free time, it will feature a block editor, cross-platform sync, backlinks, e2e encryption, REST api and many features you love, let me know if you want to invest in this project.

 **If my code has helped you, please consider [sponsoring me](https://github.com/sponsors/egoist).** I'd like to thank these awesome companies for sponsoring me:

 <table>